airbytehq/airbyte/docs/integrations/sources/toggl.md

 ### Performance considerations

-Mailjet APIs are under rate limits for the number of API calls allowed per API keys per second.
+Toggl APIs are under rate limits for the number of API calls allowed per API keys per second.
 If you reach a rate limit, API will return a 429 HTTP error code.
 See [here](https://developers.track.toggl.com/docs/#the-api-format)

 ## Getting started